Shashank172003/Hospital_Management_System/README.md

 A Java-based desktop application for managing hospital records, patients, appointments, and other administrative tasks using Swing and AWT.

 ---
+> 🧑‍💻 **This project was developed as part of my 1st semester MCA curriculum to gain hands-on experience with core Java.**

 ## 💡 Features